|

 Early diagnosis offers a better opportunity to slow its progression and save your existing vision through appropriate optic nerve atrophy treatment.

-Can Optic Atrophy be Treated?
+Optic Atrophy Treatment

 Unfortunately, the optic nerve cannot be restored once injured.
 That is, there is no optic atrophy, yet all hope is not lost.
 The goal of optic atrophy treatment is to halt further injury and address the cause.